OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 might possibly even use a different physical compute instance on which to run it (if the node had actually crashed it would definitely do so).

-During all this, With more than one `replica`, there was no disruption to your service as the other pod was still running.
+During all this, with more than one `replica`, there was no disruption to your service as the other pod was still running.

 ## Delete the project